4 Georgians sentenced in $900K multi-state Sam’s Club theft ring - NewsBreak

 4 Georgians sentenced in $900K multi-state Sam’s Club theft ring

-COLUMBUS, Ga. ( WRBL ) – Several people from Georgia, including two people from Columbus, involved in a theft ring targeting Sam’s Club stores in which nearly a million dollars worth of merchandise was stolen are going to prison after being convicted in a federal case.
+COLUMBUS, Ga. ( WRBL ) – Several people from Georgia, including two people from Columbus, involved in a theft ring targeting Sam’s Club stores in which nearly $1 million worth of merchandise was stolen are going to prison after being convicted in a federal case.

 “Brian Cowman profited from this theft ring, reaping hundreds of thousands of dollars, even making a down payment for a new home with the illegal proceeds.
 These types of large-scale schemes have negative consequences for those of us who do the right thing, including increased prices of goods, business closings and job loss,” said U.S. Attorney Peter D. Leary.
 “We will take the necessary steps to hold accountable those individuals who scam our citizens.”